Tutorial to develop a Spyder plugin#

 Important

-Spyder now offers Standalone installers for Windows and macOS, making it easier to get up and running with the application without having to download Anaconda or manually install it in your existing environment.
-However, readers of this workshop should install Spyder using Anaconda or Miniconda, as standalone installers currently do not allow to add extra packages like the plugin we are going to develop in this workshop.
+Spyder offers Standalone installers for Windows, macOS and Linux, making it easier to get up and running with the application without having to download Anaconda or manually install it in your existing environment.
+However, for this tutorial Spyder should be installed using Anaconda or Miniconda, as standalone installers currently do not allow adding extra packages like the plugin we are going to develop.

 It is also desirable to have the following prior knowledge: